 A Homeland Security Degree with a Public Health Preparedness Option

-Penn State's online intercollege Master of Professional Studies (iMPS) in Homeland Security with an option in Public Health Preparedness can give you the knowledge and skills to respond efficiently and effectively to natural and man-made disasters.
+Penn State's online intercollege Master of Professional Studies (iMPS) in Homeland Security with an option in Public Health Preparedness, offered in partnership with Penn State Hershey College of Medicine, Department of Public Health Sciences, can give you the knowledge and skills to respond efficiently and effectively to natural and man-made disasters.
 By completing this program, you will be equipped to adapt to a catastrophe and its aftermath.
 The knowledge and skills learned from Penn State’s online program have helped our graduates fill leadership roles in public health, education, health care, emergency management, and the military.

 Why Penn State for Your Homeland Security and Public Health Preparedness Education

 Penn State’s online public health preparedness program is unique because it is the country’s first online homeland security curricula from a medical school, the Penn State College of Medicine.

 Penn State offers online graduate certificates in homeland security, including the Hospital and Health System Preparedness Graduate Certificate and the Public Health Preparedness Graduate Certificate.
 The 12 credits you earn in the certificate may be applied toward the Master's in Homeland Security Public Health Preparedness option.